 2.1.
-Example: Growth Rates¶
+Example: Growth Rates

 The relationship between two measurements of the same quantity taken at different times is often expressed as a growth rate.
 For example, the United States federal government employed 2,766,000 people in 2002 and 2,814,000 people in 2012.
-To compute a growth rate, we must first decide which value to treat as the initial
+To compute a growth rate, we must first decide which value to treat as the initial amount.
+For values over time, the earlier value is a natural choice.
+Then, we divide the difference between the changed and initial amount by the initial amount.

 initial = 2766000